 It’s an expensive destination, especially if you’re a budget traveler, or a person with limited budget (earnings), but I’m sure it’s a country worth saving your money for.

-Last one is a small town located in the northwestern Slovenia, on the southern rim of Julian Alps, on the terrace above the confluence of the Soca and Tolminka rivers… A setting of a true paradise.
+Last one is a small town located in the northwest of Slovenia, on the southern rim of Julian Alps, the terrace above the confluence of the Soca and Tolminka rivers…

-You are welcome to visit this stunning place all year round, but if you’d ask me when is the best time to enjoy the spectacular beauty of the valley, I’d without hesitation recommend you August… During a 4-day reggae music festival.
+You are welcome to visit this stunning place all year round, but if you’d ask me when is the best time to enjoy the spectacular beauty of the valley, I’d without hesitation recommend you July… During a 7-day reggae music festival.

 Check it out here